dgtlntv/vanilla-decap-monorepo/vanilla/templates/docs/patterns/pull-quote/index.md

 ---
 wrapper_template: '_layouts/docs.html'
 context:
-  title: Pull quote | Components
+  title: Pull quote | Code Guidelines
 ---

 Use the pull quote pattern to highlight content from different sources in a